Skip to main content

 Use cloud-init to configure a virtual machine deployed from the Terraform provider

-The 'cloud-init' tool allows you to customize a virtual machine, or a cloud instance, during its first boot.
-It is a widely used standard.
+The 'cloud-init' tool enables customization of a virtual machine or cloud instance during its first boot.
+It is a widely adopted standard.
 For more information, refer to the documentation

 Compatibility

-In order to be able to configure a virtual machine deployed from the Cloud Temple Terraform provider via cloud-init, the OVF used to deploy it must be compatible with cloud-init.
+To be able to configure a virtual machine deployed from the Terraform Cloud Temple provider via cloud-init, the OVF used to deploy it must be compatible with cloud-init.

-To check the compatibility of your virtual machine with cloud-init, enter the following command:
+To verify your virtual machine's compatibility with cloud-init, enter the following command:

 systemctl status cloud-init.service